Liam Gallagher: 2016–2019: As You Were and Why Me? Why Not.

-On July 28, 2017, Liam Gallagher made his first-ever performance in the U.S. as a solo artist during a concert at the McKittrick Hotel in New York City.
+On 28 July 2017, Gallagher made his first-ever performance in the U.S. as a solo artist during a concert at the McKittrick Hotel in New York City.

 In July, he performed at the Exit festival in Serbia and Benicassim festival in Spain and made his first-ever performance in the U.S. as a solo artist during a "secret gig" at the McKittrick Hotel in New York City.
 On 3 August, Gallagher performed at Lollapalooza in Chicago and left the stage in the middle of a song after performing for only 20 minutes.
 He later apologised on Twitter and said he had vocal problems.
 In August, Gallagher performed at Reading and Leeds Festival.
 In October, he performed the Beatles' song "Come Together" with Foo Fighters and Joe Perry at the CalJam festival in California.

 On 6 October 2017, As You Were was released to positive reviews.
 The album proved to be a successful comeback for Gallagher, debuting at No. 1 in the UK with first-week sales of 103,000.
 In doing so, it outsold the rest of the top 10 of the UK Albums Chart combined, as well as achieving higher first-week sales than both Beady Eye albums combined.
 It also achieved the highest single-week vinyl sales in 20 years, with 16,000 copies sold.
 On 23 October, Gallagher announced that he would be doing a one-off concert in Finsbury Park on 29 June 2018.
 The gig sold out within minutes of tickets being announced.
 Subsequently, it was announced that there would be a concert at Emirates Lancashire Cricket Club in Manchester on 18 August 2018.
 It was also confirmed that Gallagher would be a headline act at the TRNSMT Festival in Glasgow Green on 30 June 2018, and that he would be a headline act at the 2018 Isle of Wight Festival alongside Depeche Mode, the Killers, and Kasabian.